Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 this door, but that would have required moving

 towards the fire, instinctively difficult.
+Since they were the

 off-duty bouncer Mario Giamei, and opener